 Spaniard sentenced to death for torturing and murdering a business partner to obtain money

-One of the foreigners facing death is Artur Segarra Princep, a 38-year-old Spanish man, who was found guilty for killing and dismembering another Spanish man in 2017.
 He was sentenced to death by the Criminal Court.
 He appealed the sentence to the Appeals Court but it decided this year to uphold the sentence of death.
-The hair-raising details of the crime and the casual demeanour of the convict has provided with anti-abolitionists a solid case to argue in favor of flying in the face of western norms.
-The details of this case, when they emerged, in a Thai court last year, shocked people living in Thailand.
-The Spaniard kidnapped his victim and tortured him for days using a meat grinder to obtain access codes so that he could steal tens of million of baht.
-He later fled to Cambodia where he was apprehended.
-Since his conviction, he has appeared in court with smile and displaying a bible reference while his lawyers vow to fight the conviction to the end.
+The hair-raising details of the crime and the casual demeanour of the convict have provided anti-abolitionists a solid case to argue in favour of flying in the face of western norms.

 Court documents reveal details of a heinous crime in Thailand that beggars belief

-According to court documents, Mr. Segarra was a business partner of David Bernat, the victim.
-In January 2016, after sharing some drinks, Mr. Segarra lured Mr. Bernat to a room at PG Condominium Rama IX in Huay Kwang district where he imprisoned Mr. Bernat and tortured him for several days to make him transfer 10 million baht into Segarra’s bank account.
-Mr. Bernat was reported to have had 37 million baht in his account.
+According to court documents, Mr Segarra was a business partner of David Bernat, the victim.
+In January 2016, after sharing some drinks, Mr Segarra lured Mr Bernat to a room at PG Condominium Rama IX in Huay Kwang district where he imprisoned Mr Bernat and tortured him for several days to make him transfer 10 million baht into Segarra’s bank account.
+Mr Bernat was reported to have had 37 million baht in his account.

-Spaniard protested his innocence and blamed his ex Thai girlfriend but judges reject his claims
+Spaniard protested his innocence and blamed his ex-Thai girlfriend but judges reject his claims

-Mr. Segarra remained calm although he consistently denied all charges and once requested to be sent to a hospital.
-He asserted that that the crime was a plot by his Thai ex-girlfriend but the court rejected that claim.
-The judge used CCTV footage of the hotel, witness testimony, including that of his Thai girlfriend, as well as forensic test results that found the victim’s DNA and bloodstains in Mr. Segarra’s belongings as evidence to implicate him
+Mr Segarra remained calm although he consistently denied all charges and once requested to be sent to a hospital.
+He asserted that the crime was a plot by his Thai ex-girlfriend but the court rejected that claim.
+The judge used CCTV footage of the hotel, witness testimony, including that of his Thai girlfriend, as well as forensic test results that found the victim’s DNA and bloodstains in Mr Segarra’s belongings as evidence to implicate him

 Thai leadership appears to be adopting a hard line on crime since it came to power

 Since taking power, the Thai military government has taken a hard line against criminality, be it foreign or Thai, in order to restore law and order.
 It is a popular policy as many Thai people, including the victims of crime, have called out for the ultimate sanction.

 Polls show over 90% favour the execution of those convicted of the most serious crimes in Thailand

-Most Thai people want to keep death sentence in place with only 8 percent of the population against it, according to an opinion poll.
+Most Thai people want to keep the death sentence in place with only 8 per cent of the population against it, according to an opinion poll.
 The suspension of executions for nearly a decade has caused a backlog of inmates waiting to be executed by the administration of a lethal injection.